epam/badgerdoc/search/README.md

 To access minio manually you may need to temporarily change the S3_ENDPOINT_URL in .env to the actual minio host (for example, "http://localhost:{port_number}").

-4) Makefile usage
+5Makefile usage

 Many useful commands for project are listed in Makefile.
 To run command just type ``make {command_name}`` in terminal window.
 If your OS doesn't support `make` interface you can run any command from Makefile directly.

-5) Hot reload in docker-compose
+6) Hot reload in docker-compose

 FastAPI provides feature named [hot-reload](https://fastapi.tiangolo.com/tutorial/first-steps/?h=reload#first-steps).
 It watches for changes in code and automatically applies them without the need for a manual restart.